 Q: What is the purpose of ejection foam?

 A: Many dies also include ejection foam so that paper will not get stuck inside of the die's cutting knife edges.
 The ejection foam also helps distribute the pressure.
 Many dies have pin holes which allows the paper to fall out or pushed out with a thin needle-like tool.
 Dies with pin holes DO NOT require foam.

 Q: How do I foam my CottageCutz dies?

-A: Most CottageCutz shape dies include ejection foam.
+A: Many of the older CottageCutz shape dies include ejection foam.
+If the die has pin holes, you do not need foam.
 Simply peel the backing off the foam and place over the die (the side with the ridges/blades).
 Align the foam so it is matched up with the die.
 Press it on with your fingers then insert it into your die-cutting tool.
 Run the die through your tool without any paper.
 You may also peel off the excess foam around the edges of the die.
 Make sure the foam is still on the elements on the die that are small.

 You need not worry about this as the foam is only present to ensure paper or other mediums being cut do not become wedged into the die.
 It is not present to protect or preserve the die, or to protect the user from being cut (as the knife edge is not sharp to the touch).
 As long as the shape or letter in question is mostly covered, the paper should eject properly.